raphaelbz/kartablebypass/README.md

-# Kartable Bypasser ⚠️ Being Fixed⚠
+# Kartable Bypasser 🤝 V2 NOW AVALIABLE AND FULLY WORKING 🤝

 A simple chrome extension that you can use to easily bypass Kartable.fr paywalls.